DominoKit/domino-jackson/README.md

 ### Maven dependencies

-currently this is only available by building from source, to get the dependencies clone the repository and do a `mvn clean install`
+*currently this is only available by building from source*, to get the dependencies clone the repository and do a `mvn clean install`

 then add the following dependecies to your project pom file